ziaali455/Qawl/README.md

-# Qawl
+# 🕌 Qawl

 A Quran app for everyone.

+## File Structure

+📁 Folders

+- Screens: All of the primary pages on the app.
+"Content" is used to denote files containing what you actually see on every screen.
+- Widgets: Any of the UI components in a screen
+- Model: Any OOP logic, backend, and machine learning integration
+- Deprecated: Inactive files in the app

 ## Getting Started

 Frontend - Purely Flutter

 Backend - Firebase and hopefully AWS soon